giorginolab/vmd_rmsdttnc/README.md

 ---------

 Author of the patch: Toni Giorgino (contact and support: at gmail.com)

+Code developed at the Computational Biophysics Laboratory of the Universitat Pompeu Fabra in 2010.

 The present patch files are distributed under the same terms of the original code.